 • Designing, writing, editing and compiling for the HD Centre, Peacemaking in Asia Pacific: Women’s participation, perspectives, and priorities (2011), which includes an annex entitled "Practical pointers for mediators" on how to incorporate gender into their work.

-• Designing and implementing two iterations of a regional round table in Nepal for senior women including mediators, advisers to peace processes, members of negotiating teams and government representatives from across Asia and the Pacific.
+• Developing and implementing two iterations of a regional round table in Nepal for senior women including mediators, advisers to peace processes, members of negotiating teams and government representatives from across Asia and the Pacific.
 The roundtables provided an opportunity for networking and exchange on substantive peace process topics to enhance women’s representation and participation in peace processes in their countries.

-Athena's Managing Partners have published widely in this area: please see our Publications.
+Athena's Managing Partners have published widely in this area: please see our publications.